0602-lxd/Lu_x_FIP/README.md

 ## Future Plan
-Describe what I want to improve the website.
-What i need to improve
+1. The style of the website is not as good as what you want to do.
+2. Add some content to expand the homepage.
+3. You can add some animations to increase the fun.